semantic-flow/sflo/documentation/concept.semantic-flow-site.md

 ## Publishing

-- For sites exposed by Github/Gitlab Pages functionality, pushing a [[concept.mesh-repo]] effectively publishes it.
+- For sites exposed by Github/Gitlab Pages functionality, pushing a [[concept.single-mesh-repo]] effectively publishes it.